kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 - **Pod**:
-  Each pod is placed in a different user namespace and has a different and non-overlapping ID mappings.
+  Each pod is placed in a different user namespace and has a different and non-overlapping ID mapping.
 This mode is intended for stateless pods, i.e. pods using only ephemeral volumes like `configMap,` `downwardAPI`, `secret`, `projected` and `emptyDir`.
 This mode not only provides host-to-pod isolation but also  pod-to-pod isolation as each pod has a different range of effective